keepsuit/laravel-temporal/README.md

 > When using `WithTemporal` trait, you can set `TEMPORAL_TESTING_SERVER` env variable to `false`
 > to disable the testing server and run only the worker.

+### Time skipping

+The default temporal server implementation is the dev server included in the temporal cli and this doesn't support time skipping.
+In order to enable time skipping, you must:

+- Run the `temporal:server` command with the `--enable-time-skipping` flag.
+- Set `TEMPORAL_TESTING_SERVER_TIME_SKIPPING` env variable to `true` when using `WithTemporal` trait.

 ### Mocking workflows